AbiramiR-27/_ZYTHE_/README.md

 - `useCreateMarketMutation()` - Create markets
 - `useChainlinkFeed()` - Read price feeds

-### Demo Mode
-The platform runs in demo mode with mock data and simulated transactions.
-No real ETH is transferred.
-This is perfect for testing without testnet tokens.

 ## 🌍 World ID Integration

 ### How It Works